l3x-fx/l3x-fx-github/README.md

 ### Spotify Jamming

-Conntect with Spotify API to search songs and artists to create your own Jamming Playlist.
+Conntect with Spotify API to search through songs and artists to create your own Jamming Playlist.
 Created with **Javascript** and **React**
 Try it out [HERE](https://enchanting-narwhal-efd2fb.netlify.app/)
 [Frontend Repo](https://github.com/l3x-fx/SpotifyJamming)